TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 <br>

-## 3. Use single Mocking tool
+## 3. Use a single Mocking tool

-The next step might be a bit advanced, but it's worth the work.
-In PHP projects that were developed during times of PHPUnit 4-9 (2014-2020), we can see **2+ different mocking frameworks**.
+The next step may be advanced, but it's worth the work.
+In PHP projects developed during PHPUnit 4-9 (2014-2020), we can see **2+ different mocking frameworks**.
 Not rarely.

-At start, PHPUnit didn't have a decent way to mock object.
-So PhpSpec was integrated in PHPUnit.
+PHPUnit didn't have a decent way to mock objects at the start.
+So, PhpSpec was integrated into PHPUnit.
 As time went by, PHPUnit improved mocking features and eventually [removes in-house support for PhpSpec](https://github.com/sebastianbergmann/phpunit/issues/4141) in PHPUnit 9.

 <br>

-That's why tests upgrade can lead to exponentially expensive process.
+That's why test upgrades can lead to exponentially expensive processes.
 Instead of upgrading PHPUnit, we have to upgrade Prophecy and Mockery at the same time.

 That is a waste of time and mental energy.